Classification Strength of Polish Groups: Involving $S_\infty$: Introduction

 \section{Introduction}

 Invariant descriptive set theory is concerned with definable equivalence relations and definable reductions between them.
 In particular, we usually consider equivalence relations living on Polish spaces, where the equivalence relations are \emph{analytic}, i.e. analytic as a subset of the product space.
 The definable reductions that we consider are usually the \emph{Borel} ones.
-To be specific, given analytic equivalence relations $E$ and $F$ living on Polish spaces $X$ and $Y$ respectively, a \textbf{Borel reduction} from $E$ to $F$ is a Borel function $f : X \rightarrow Y$ satisfying $x \mathrel{E} x'$ iff $f(x) \mathrel{F} f(x')$ for any $x, x' \in X$.
-When such a reduction exists, we say that $E$ is \emph{Borel-reducible} to $F$, i.e $E \le_B F$.
-In the case that $E$ and $F$ represent classification problems in math, then from $E \le_B F$ we can conclude that the problem $E$ is no harder than $F$.
+Given analytic equivalence relations $E$ and $F$ living on Polish spaces $X$ and $Y$ respectively, a \emph{Borel reduction} from $E$ to $F$ is a Borel function $f : X \rightarrow Y$ satisfying $x \mathrel{E} x'$ iff $f(x) \mathrel{F} f(x')$ for every $x, x' \in X$.
+When such a reduction exists, we say that $E$ is \emph{Borel-reducible} to $F$, i.e. $E \le_B F$.
+In the case that $E$ and $F$ represent classification problems in math, such as isomorphism of graphs or conjugacy of measure-preserving translations, then from $E \le_B F$ we can conclude that the problem represented by $E$ is no harder than the one represented by $F$.